Skip to main content

 You can click any column header to sort, and use the filter row below the headers to narrow down codes.
 The table also includes Export buttons to download your codes as a file.
 Assessment codes table

-Configure a new assessment code
+Configure new assessment codes

 1. Go to Settings and select Assessments (or Codes, depending on your General settings label).

-3. Add a code number (most projects use codes 1-5, but you can have as many or as few as you want).
-Note: Assessment codes must be numbers.
+3. Each row is one assessment code.
+Enter a number and a short one- or two-word label that will appear on-screen and in reports (most projects use codes 1-5, but you can have as many or as few as you want).
+Note: Assessment codes must be numbers, and each number can only be used once — the dialog flags duplicates as you type.

 Customize assessment colors